-This course is a survey of U. S. History from discovery to 1877.
-This course includes political, social, economic, and intellectual developments during this period.
+This course is a survey of U.S. History from European discovery to 1877.
+This course considers various development during this time, such as the political, social, economic, cultural, and intellectual.

 Lecture Hours 3 Lab Hours 0 Credit Hours 3 Prerequisites RDG-032 or RWR-032, C or better.